Customization

 },

-Another alternative is just to provide the CSS rules into this themeStylesheet
+Another alternative is to provide the CSS rules directly into the themeStylesheet

 option: